commonsharp/SurvivalProject-Server/Win10/README.md

 * Install MySQL workbench.
 Create a new database called spgame.
 Import the tables included in MySQL directory in this git.
 Make sure your MySQL port is 3306.
 If you change it to a different port, make sure you change it in DatabaseConnection.java in the server files as well.

 * Change the IP in the servers table (in your database) to your own IP (not the local one), or to 127.0.0.1 if you're playing alone.
+The channelType field in that table is as follows - 0 for beginner, 1 for hero and 2 for epic.
+The serverID field is should be 0 for the first server in the list (of the same channel), 1 for the second one and so on.

+* Every server needs a different IP/port.

+* Change the IP and port in src/main/Main.class to the IP and port you have used in the servers table in the database.

 * Compile the server files using any Java IDE and run /src/main/Main.java.

 * The server should be running now, and you can run the client.

-* If you're hosting a server for others to play, you would need to forward port 21000.
+* If you're hosting a server for others to play, you would need to forward port 21000, 21001, 21002 and 21003 to your machine.
 I can't help you with that as it's router-specific.